Equidistributions of Sign Patterns of the Liouville Function and Normal Numbers: Sign Patterns Counting Functions for the Liouville Function

 \begin{lem} If $\lambda(n)\in \{-1,1\}$ is the Liouville function, then,

 and

 \end{lem} where $c>0$ is an absolute constant. \begin{proof}[\textbf{Proof}] Utilize the characteristic function, Lemma \ref{lem8833LN.200A}, to express the counting function in the form

-where $[x]$ is the largest integer function, respectively.
+respectively.
 The error terms follow from Theorem \ref{thm2222LN.500}.
 The other case has a similar proof. \end{proof} In terms of the single-sign pattern counting functions, the summatory function has the asymptotic formula

 Basically, it is a different form of the Prime Number Theorem

 where $\li(x)=\int_2^2(\log t)^{-1}dt$ is the logarithm integral, and $c>0$ is an absolute constant, see \cite[Eq.~27.12.5]{DLMF}, \cite[Theorem 3.10]{EL1985}, et alii. \\